Relevant legislation and authorities |

 Joint control may be established between a majority and a minority shareholder on the basis of veto rights regarding decisions that are essential for the strategic operation of the business.
 A merger will occur both when the joint control is established and again when it is dissolved; for instance, if a minority shareholder gives up certain essential veto rights so that the majority shareholder gains sole control.

-"Control" and "Change of control" is interpreted according to EU competition law, including the EU Commission’s Consolidated Jurisdictional Notice.
+"Control" and "Change of control" are interpreted according to EU competition law, including the EU Commission’s Consolidated Jurisdictional Notice.

 12) Acquisition of a minority interest